zaeem-maqsood/robot_game/README.md

 # robot_game
-Please use `docker-compose up` to run the application on localhost via docker
+A simple Robot game using Django in the backend to keep track fo the score and React on the frontend